 Dr. Oyakawa earned his BS from USC and MD from UCSF.
 He served an internship at Los Angeles County/USC Medical Center, and completed residency and fellowships at the Wilmer Institute of the Johns Hopkins Hospital and the Bascom Palmer Institute of the University of Miami.
 In addition, he earned an MBA from Anderson School of Business Administration at UCLA.
 He has also served as the Residency Program Director and Chairman of the Ophthalmology Department at White Memorial Medical Center, and as an Associate Clinical Professor of Ophthalmology at Loma Linda University School of Medicine.
 He has trained residents and fellows in ophthalmology for 15 years.
 He has published numerous scientific papers and presents at national eye meetings.

 He is a fellow of the American Academy of Ophthalmology and a diplomat of the American Board of Ophthalmology.
-Professional memberships include the American Society of Cataract and Refractive Surgery and the International Society of Refractive Surgery of the American Academy of Ophthalmology.
+He is also a member of the American Society of Cataract and Refractive Surgery.

 Return to Top